sefa1972/Microsoft-Fabric-Deployment-Pipelines/README.md

-# Microsoft Fabric Deployment Pipelines Lab
+# Microsoft Fabric Deployment Pipelines

 This lab demonstrates how to implement deployment pipelines in Microsoft Fabric to automate content deployment across development, test, and production environments.